 When we used a small blow torch to burn the sugary tops of Crème Brûlées in our Philadelphia home, little did we know that we’d eventually eat Crème Brûlée in Lyon.
 We also didn’t know that we’d eventually savor Crema Catalanas in Girona and Leite Cremes in Lisbon.

 While both France and Spain claim credit for inventing the custard dessert, the credit may actually go to the UK.
 The British have been eating Burnt Cream custards for centuries.

-Click here to buy a miniature blow torch from Amazon if you want to make Crème Brûlée at home.
+Buy a miniature blow torch from Amazon if you want to make Crème Brûlée at home.

-6. Mousse au Chocolat (Chocolate Mousse)
+6. Mousse Au Chocolat (Chocolate Mousse)